whaakman/azure-docs.nl-nl/articles/load-balancer/load-balancer-ipv6-overview.md

 This functionality enables the following key benefits:

 * Meet government regulations requiring that new applications be accessible to IPv6-only clients
-* Enable mobile and Internet of things (IOT) developers to use dual-stacked (IPv4+IPv6) Azure Virtual Machines to address the growing mobile & IOT markets
+* Enable mobile and Internet of Things (IOT) developers to use dual-stacked (IPv4+IPv6) Azure Virtual Machines to address the growing mobile & IOT markets

 ## Details and limitations
 Details